joshbressers/dwf-chain/README.md

 has a specific sequence of blocks, but those blocks may refer to other blocks on any chain.
 Everything will be json data.

+All blocks will be stored in one central database for easy lookups.

 Every block will contain

 id
-The id is not unique.
-For example there could be multiple blocks with the same id representing updates to the original vulnerability
+The id is unique, but not requried.
+If a bock specifies an ID, no other block may have the same ID.
+For related blocks (for example an update to a certain CVE ID), we will use the parent/child relationship

 date
 This should be the date the data was updated.
 It can be in the past.